-For those that are just getting into the power game you probably have heard some of the power terminology by now.
-The measure you are likely to hear the most often early on at races, group rides and from coaches is FTP or Functional Threshold Power.
+For those that are just getting into the power game you probably have heard some of the power terminologies by now.
+The measure you are likely to hear the most often early on at races, group rides, and from coaches is FTP or Functional Threshold Power.

 Functional Threshold Power

 Functional Threshold Power (FTP) is considered to be the highest power level you can maintain for one hour without growing fatigued.
 FTP testing can be done in the field, at home or in a lab setting utilizing a power meter or ergometer.
 FTP of course is far from being the only measure available to Power Meter owners but is most likely one of the first important measures you need to become acquainted with.

 When I say “most likely” I mean that FTP is one of those measures that can be focused on first to improve the performance of almost all cyclists.
 We have a myriad of cycling disciplines between road and off-road that certainly benefit from maintaining a focus on FTP but two come to mind where focusing on FTP may not be beneficial or even detrimental.
 Most track cycling events, other than longer pursuit distances and BMX, should not have a focus on FTP due to their explosive natures.